 The Fuji file looks just a bit blurrier (again, I know that’s not a word) than the rest, which reinforces my point that the equivalents aren’t exact.
 But it’s pretty close, and you now have a good foundation to judge the impact of your camera’s sensor size on background blur.

 Here’s how to do the math in your head – or in a calculator.

-Going from Micro-Four-Thirds to Full-Frame is easy.
-Divide the f-stop on the full-frame by 2 to get the equivalent depth-of-field.
-So, f/8 on a full-framer would be give you the approximate depth-of-field of f/4 on a Micro-Four-Thirds camera.
+Going from MFT to full frame is easy.
+Divide the f-stop on the full frame by 2 to get the equivalent depth-of-field (DoF).
+So, f/8 on a full framer would be give you the approximate DoF of f/4 on an MFT camera.

-The key thing to take away from this experiment is this: If a shallow depth of field is your end-all, be-all, go for a full-framer.
+The key thing to take away from this experiment is this: If a shallow depth of field is your end-all, be-all, go for a full framer.
 That said, it’s not impossible to get a decent equivalent DoF on smaller sensor cameras.
-For example, f/1.8 on a Canon 5D Mark III would be f/0.95 on a Micro-Four-Thirds camera would be f/1.2 on a Fuji, and f/0.95 on an Olympus.
+For example, f/1.8 on a Canon 5D Mark III would be f/0.95 on an MFT camera would be f/1.2 on a Fuji, and f/0.95 on an Olympus.

-I’ll leave you with this impromptu portrait I made of our Michio Fukuda with the Voigtlander 42.5mm f/0.95 at f/0.95.
-Notice how his ear is out of focus while his eyes are tack-sharp…
+I’ll leave you with this impromptu portrait I made of Michio with the Voigtlander 42.5mm f/0.95 at f/0.95.
+Notice how his ear is out of focus while his eyes are tack-sharp.

 Latest posts by Sohail Mamdani (see all)